How the Leading Edge Energy Tender process works

 We continuously track the wholesale electricity market and if it is in an attractive position, we reach out to existing clients with contracts nearing expiry and advise them when it is a good time to start requesting new pricing offers.

-We often reach out to clients that have months and even years left on their current deals if the price is right.
+We often reach out to clients who have months or even years left on their current deals if the price is right.

 Eventually, all contracts run out and new ones need to be made, so why not do it in advance when things are looking very attractive?